Power Hungry Processing: Watts Driving the Cost of AI Deployment?: Results

 We can analyse the relationship between sequence-to-sequence and decoder-only models noted in Table~\ref{table:zeroshot}: whereas for tasks such as summarization, decoder models do generate more emissions than sequence-to-sequence models of a similar size, for question answering and text classification, the two architectures have similar emissions.
 This can again be explained by the differences in the model structures, specifically the attention mechanism: while sequence-to-sequence models only attend to the last layer of the input when producing their answers, decoder-only architectures attend to all layers for the full sequence -- leading to a stronger dependency on the output length for the number of operations, resulting in more emissions for tasks with longer outputs.

 We further verify this intuition in Table~\ref{table:input_output} and Figure~\ref{fig:summarization-outputs}: while there is some variation between models and datasets in Table~\ref{table:input_output}, the distribution of output lengths is consistent with our expectations for the different task categories: tasks with longer outputs result in more emissions, especially for decoder-only models.
 Figure~\ref{fig:summarization-outputs} delves further into the relationship between average output length, carbon emissions, and model structures for the different summarization datasets.
-It shows a clear correlation between output length and measured emissions, with a higher slope for the decoder-only architectures (the BLOOMz family of models) than for the sequence-to-sequence architectures (the Flan-T5 family of models).
+It shows a clear correlation between output length and measured emissions, with a higher slope for the decoder-only architectures (the BLOOMz family of models) than for the sequence-to-sequence architectures (the Flan-T5 family).

-As we have observed in the current section, there is no 'one-size-fits-all' pattern for multi-purpose models either -- they too exhibit variation in terms of their emissions and energy usage, which can be attributed to different factors, including model size and output length.
+As we have observed in the current section, there is no `one-size-fits-all' pattern for multi-purpose models either -- they too exhibit variation in terms of their emissions and energy usage, which can be attributed to different factors, including model size and output length.
 This would indicate that more careful consideration is needed when making choices to deploy these models for different tasks and applying them in different scenarios.
 We further discuss our results and further avenues of research in the next and final section.